Conch (instrument): Mesoamerica

-Throughout Mesoamerican history, conch natural instrumentss were used, often in a ritual context (see figure).
+Throughout Mesoamerican history, conch natural instruments were used, often in a ritual context (see figure).
 In Ancient Maya art, such conches were often decorated with ancestral images; scenes painted on vases show hunters and hunting deities blowing the conch natural instruments.
 Quechua (Inca descendants) and Warao still use the conch.

 The Caribbean

 The Queen Conch Strombus gigas was, and sometimes still is, used as a natural instruments in the West Indies and other parts of the Caribbean.
 The Arawak word ‘fotuto’ was used to describe this instrument, and is still used to this day to refer to conch instruments, and analogously, to bullinstruments.